 The problem comes down to simple supply and demand.
 Many more purchases will be made online than the combined shipping infrastructure can handle.

-An estimated six to seven million packages may not be delivered on time according to the Wall Street Journal, leading to what industry observers are referring to as “shipageddon” — and the potential for millions of unhappy customers:
+An estimated may not be delivered on time according to the Wall Street Journal, leading to what industry observers are referring to as “” — and the potential for millions of unhappy customers:

 Even if these forecasts are off by 50%, it will still drive a spike in call volume and customer inquiries.
 So what steps can you take to prepare?
 Here are some tips to get you started: